 If you’re looking for new vape batteries, you’ve come to the right place.
 At vaping.com, we offer only the best, longest lasting and most reliable vape batteries on the market.
-However, vaporizer batteries aren’t universal and while most use an 18650 battery, some may take other sizes.
-Here’s everything you need to know about choosing a vape battery for your device.
+However, vape batteries aren’t universal and while most use a 18650 battery, some may take other sizes.

 What kind of battery does a vape use?